qianwg/Coxsubgroup/README.md

 # Coxsubgroup
-Generate subgroup tables for survival analysis based on `coxph` Give some examples of forestplot
+Generate subgroup tables for survival analysis based on `coxph`.
+Give some examples of forestplot.
 Could be used for continous X, categorical X, Multivariable Y.